The Best Films of 2024

 One of those rare miracles - a deserving Palme d’Or winner.
 Sean Baker’s masterpiece pulsates with youthful exuberance and unstacks with the nuanced complexity of a Russian doll.
 Extraordinary, hilarious and life-affirming.

-Major films that I need to catch up on: The Brutalist, A Real Pain, A Complete Unknown, Nickel Boys, September 5, Babygirl, Kneecap, Black Dog, Memoir of a Snail, The Bibi Files, I Saw the TV Glow, Love Lies Bleeding, Dahomey, The Seed of the Sacred Fig, April, Between the Temples, Good One, The Bibi Files, Daughters.
+Major films that I need to catch up on: September 5, Black Dog, Memoir of a Snail, The Bibi Files, I Saw the TV Glow, Love Lies Bleeding, The Seed of the Sacred Fig, April, Between the Temples, Good One, Daughters, Didi.